Skip to content

 This post may contain affiliate links.
 Read disclosure policy.

-I love to make all types of fruit desserts during the spring and summer.
-The flavors are so bright and refreshing.
-These raspberry cookies are a favorite, as well as mini fruit tarts, glazed lemon cookies, strawberry crumb bars and lemon bars.
+I love to make fruit desserts during spring and summer.
+These bright and refreshing raspberry cookies are a favorite, as well as glazed lemon cookies and strawberry cookies!

 Raspberry cookie ingredients on counter.